cacuba/github-react/README.md

 # GITHUB SEARCH REPOS WITH REACT.JS

 > This project gives to you an app to show the github repositories from a user.
+> It's simple!
+Put the username on the search field and the app will return all public repositories from this user.
+> You can sort by forks, stars or by last updated.

 ## Environment setup